dthain/compilers-fa25/bminor.md

 l: integer = # a;
 ```

 Array accesses are bounds-checked at runtime.
 If a program attempts to access an illegal array element, the program will be aborted with a suitable error message, thus avoiding undefined behavior.
-For example, the following program will attempt to run off the end of the array, and be aborted:
+For example, the following program will attempt to run off the end of the array, and be aborted at runtime:

 ```
 for( i=0; i<=#a; i++ ) {